ibm-cloud-docs/pattern-vpc-security/overview.md

 {: #endpoint-security-options}

  - **IBM Cloud Workload Protection** - Fully integrated into IBM Cloud with automation aspects and ties in with IBM Cloud Security and Compliance Center
  - **3rd Party Endpoint Protection and Detection (EPP/EDR)** - Stand-alone solutions without IBM Cloud integration, but that may be applicable if a customer is using an endpoint security solution on-prem or in a multi-cloud situation.
 IBM Security, now known as Cybersecurity Services (CSS), has a EPP/EDR solution known as [Reaqtq](https://mediacenter.ibm.com/media/IBM+Security+ReaQta+Explained/1_l31z0vax).
-CSS also sells, consults on, implements and manages various 3rd party market solutions.
+IBM Cybersecurity Services also sells, consults on, implements and manages various 3rd party EPP/EDR market solutions.
  - **No Workload Protection Endpoint Security** - This option depends upon the customer risk profile and what type of workloads are being used.
-This could be applicable in a private environment with no Internet access.
-This is meant to educate tech sellers that there are other options.
-Plus there are customer who do not use EDR/EPP. best practices follow.
-Also ITSS is only applicable where IBM manages the deployment or the data.
+This could be applicable in a private environment with no Internet access or low risk situations with dev and test environments.

 ### Best Practices
 {: #endpoint-security-best-practices}

- Cloud Workload Protection (CWP) is always recommended in public environments.
-Any cloud workload protection should be accompanied with people and processes to use the service or tool to find threats and vulnerability wholistically.
+ - Cloud Workload Protection (CWP) is always recommended in public environments.
+ - Any cloud workload protection should be accompanied with people and processes to use the service or tool to find threats and vulnerability wholistically.
 A “set and forget” approach should never be used.

 ### Solutioning Guidance
 {: #endpoint-security-best-practices}